volodinaleksey/zabbix_template_nvidia_gpu/README.md

 Copy `nvidia_gpu_template.conf` into the folder with Zabbix agent configuration (`C:\Program Files\Zabbix Agent\zabbix_agentd.d` by default).
 Don't forget to restart Zabbix agent.

-For RHEK based distro you may see this error
+For RHEL based distro with VGL enabled you may see this error

 ```text
 Failed to initialize NVML: Insufficient Permissions